In the aftermath of the Lilac Fire (Valley News)

 This article from U.S News & World Report provides a prediction for an particularly rough storm season for 2017 and features advice from The Red Guide to Recovery author Sean Scott on what to do after the storm.

-Red Guide to Recovery San Bernardino County Edition (SB OES Quarterly Report)
+Red Guide to Recovery San Bernardino County Edition (PDF of OES Quarterly Report)

 We are pleased to announce that the County Office of Emergency Services (OES) of San Bernardino County has received a San Bernardino version of the Red Guide to Recovery.
 The guides are available for OES personnel to hand out at the scene of a disaster event.